WEDDING MUSICIANS & LIVE BANDS FOR LGBTQ WEDDINGS

 How much do you pay a musician at a wedding?

-While the cost of wedding ceremony music can vary widely depending on the type of musicians you choose, their level of expertise and a number of other factors, the average wedding musicians’ cost in the U.S. comes in at $500.
+While the cost of a musical band for weddings can vary widely depending on the type of musicians you choose, style of music the bands play, their level of expertise and a number of other factors.
+The average wedding musicians’ cost in the U.S. comes in at about $500.

 How much do you tip your wedding ceremony musician?